 When you see poop, start looking for the elusive tomato hornworm grasping tightly to stems.

 I’ve only recently discovered – thanks to one of my readers! – that hornworms will glow if you shine a black light on them.
 If you see signs of them but are unable to spot them during daylight hours, take a blacklight out after dark.

-The idea of integrated pest management allows Mother Nature to handle problems without the use of harsh pesticides.
+Another option is utilizing the idea of integrated pest management.
+This allows Mother Nature to handle problems without the use of harsh pesticides.
 [For more on natural pest control, go here.]

 The relationship between the braconid wasp and tomato hornworms is a good example of this in action.